League of Communists of Yugoslavia: Drift to the one-party system

 In 1945, the KPJ worked to broaden its support, and discredit its political opponents.
 Since the politicians included in the government-in-exile only returned to Yugoslavia in March 1945, and Vladko Maček remained abroad, there was no well-organised political opposition to the KPJ.
 The People's Front of Yugoslavia (Narodni front Jugoslavije, NFJ) was established in autumn of 1945, nominally a coalition of nearly all political parties in the country.
 A notable exception was Milan Grol's Democratic Party which was charged with the Serbian nationalism.
 Besides the KPJ, the NFJ included weak and poorly organised bourgeois parties: the Yugoslav Republican Party, the Independent Democratic Party, the Agriculturalist's Union, the Socialist Party, the JSDS, the Croatian Republican Peasant Party (Hrvatska republikanska seljačka stranka, HRSS), and a group of politicians organised as the Forward (Napred) group.
 While non-communist parties in the NFJ hoped for equality, Tito primary saw the NFJ as a tool for neutralization of political opposition by allying them with the KPJ.
 Due to weakness of the non-communist parties in the NFJ, the KPJ dominated the group.

 In preparation of the 1945 elections, the AVNOJ was expanded by addition of pre-war members of parliament deemed not compromised by cooperation with the Axis powers.
-In effect, this meant addition of liberal and left-leaning politicians who could not be accused of collaborating with the Axis.
+In effect, this meant the addition of liberal and left-leaning politicians who could not be accused of collaborating with the Axis.
 Civil rights were curbed in the summer of 1945 when new legislation on crimes against the people and the state, curtailing the rights of assembly and freedom of the press.
 Middle and lower levels of bureaucracy were filled with the ranks of former Partisans.